teuben/teunix/docs/astronomy-on-ubuntu.md

 which Mac OSX is also one.
 Therefor many tools you will see described here, apply to Mac as well.
-Linux normally comes with a choice of a graphical interface (e.g. GNOME, KDE, XFCE, ....), which we will not cover here, and we keep the description agnostic to your GUI choice.
+Linux normally comes with a choice of a graphical interface (e.g. GNOME, KDE, XFCE, ....), which we will not cover here, and we keep the description agnostic to your Desktop GUI choice.
 We will also not cover the actual installation of Ubuntu Linux, and assume you have done this.
 Within the Ubuntu family, there is also Kubuntu, Xubuntu, Lubuntu etc. Again, we keep our discussion agnostic to which (GUI) flavor you use.
+One word of caution:  it may be tempting to tinker with your desktop to make it look like you're on a Mac or Windows.
+In one example of using the McMojave, my application menu for ds9 (and maybe other apps) was gone.
+Not a good move.

 [ Find out which version of Linux you have.
 You can either look at the file **/etc/issue**  or one of  **/etc/debian_version** or **/etc/redhat-release**.
 If that does